Full Throttle (1995 video game): Plot

 As Ben and Maureen ride in the countryside, Ripburger reappears and rams them.
 The Vultures arrive driving their flightless cargo plane, which scoops up the truck along with Ben, Maureen, and Ben's bike.
-The plane and truck wind up hanging precariously over the edge of Poyahoga Gorge, and Ripburger falls to his death, while Maureen and the Vultures flee the plane with Ben escaping at the last second by jumping his bike out the back cargo door just as the truck explodes and it and the plane fall into the gorge.
+The plane and truck wind up hanging over the edge of Poyahoga Gorge, and Ripburger falls to his death, while Maureen and the Vultures flee the plane with Ben escaping at the last second just as the truck explodes and it and the plane fall into the gorge.
 Members of the biker gangs attend Malcolm's funeral, at which Father Torque delivers a eulogy.
-Maureen takes over Corley Motors, and despite her desire to remain in touch with Ben, he explains they are now in two different classes and should not associate.
-Ben leaves and rides his bike into the sunset.
+Maureen takes over Corley Motors, and despite her desire to remain in touch with Ben, he explains they are in two different classes and should not associate.
+Ben leaves.

 Development

 The concept of Full Throttle originated following the 1993 release of LucasArts’ previous adventure game Day of the Tentacle.
 The company wanted to create a game that could revitalize the genre, and could offer LucasArts greater financial success than its earlier projects, such as the commercially unsuccessful Monkey Island series.
 Convening its designers, LucasArts expressed to them the idea and encouraged the staff to suggest potential conceptual avenues for the game.
 The company specifically asked Day of the Tentacle co-designers Tim Schafer and Dave Grossman to submit a design document outlining games that the two planned to develop afterward.
 At LucasArts’ request, Schafer and Grossman collaborated to propose prospective third entries in the Monkey Island and Maniac Mansion series.
 However, Schafer was willing to helm a project by himself, and he proceeded to develop concepts separately from Grossman that summer.
 Full Throttle was among the five concepts that Schafer submitted to LucasArts; according to Schafer, he produced "a pitch for a spy game, a Day of the Dead game, and a biker game" that later evolved into Full Throttle.
 Schafer later said that management "hated" the initial pitch, but he revised the design and repitched it with greater success.
 Edge reported that "it was eventually greenlit on Schafer's assurance that it would be a hit", as he felt that its protagonist and concept were "more commercial" than the company's earlier adventures.